treehog2/iina-absave-plugin/README.md

 ## Plugin Settings

 - `ffmpeg_path`: path for the ffmpeg executable.
-- `save_dir`: change where loop files are saved. defaults to the same directory as the video file if left blank.
+- `save_dir`: change where loop files are saved. defaults to the same directory as the current media file if left blank.
 - `max_file_name_length`: if set, will truncate the output file name to this value.